-Why a Dedicated Compact Vacuum is a Game-Changer
+Why a Dedicated Compact Vacuum is a Major Upgrade

 You might be thinking, “Can’t I just use the big vacuum from the janitor’s closet or drag my home vacuum outside?”
 You could, but it’s a massive pain.
 Full-sized vacuums are bulky, need a power outlet, and their attachments are rarely designed for the tight corners of a car’s interior.
 A compact vacuum, especially a cordless one, is designed for exactly these kinds of jobs.
 It’s the perfect, multi-purpose cleaning companion for anyone living in a small space.